 Has NAB fulfilled its commitments on two degrees?

 In late 2015, NAB publicly committed to taking action to support the international aim of limiting global warming to less than 2°C above pre-industrial levels.
 But as the scorecard shows, the bank’s recent activity has been inconsistent with that commitment.

 A two degree warming limit gives us a very strict carbon budget to work within, meaning 80% of known fossil fuel reserves must stay underground if we are to have even a 75% chance of not exceeding the limit.

 What does this mean for NAB?
-Well the obvious place to start would be extending it’s new thermal coal exclusion to rule out any investments that expand the fossil fuel industry. the bank must commit to to actively managing down its exposure to fossil fuels, and become coal-free in five years.
+Well, a good next step for the bank would be to extend its December 2017 thermal coal exclusion policy and rule out all investments which expand the fossil fuel industry.
+NAB must commit to actively managing down its exposure to fossil fuels, and become coal-free in five years.

 GOT A NAB HOME LOAN?